 Back

-Elastic and inelastic 2D collisions
+Elastic and Inelastic Collisions in 2D

 What you are seeing: two disks of mass m1,m2m_1, m_2 collide obliquely with an adjustable impact parameter bb and coefficient of restitution ee.
 The collision is resolved along the contact normal: that component reverses scaled by ee, the tangential component is unchanged.
 Momentum is conserved componentwise for any ee; kinetic energy only for e=1e = 1.
 Head-on (b=0b = 0) is the familiar 1D case.